SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Optional-Chaining Expression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An :newTerm:`optional-chaining expression` provides a simplified synatax
+An :newTerm:`optional-chaining expression` provides a simplified syntax
 for using optional values in postfix expressions.
 It has the following form: